We provide tailored real estate service to the individual.

 FINAL CONTRACT (“Rogito” or “Atto di Compravendita”):

 In spite of the legal validity of the preliminary contract, the public registration of the purchase through a final contract attested by a notary, is decisive.
 The notarized final contract serves to evidence a chain of uninterrupted ownership required to effect a sale.
 Furthermore, the final contract forms the basis for all tax computations and must therefore be signed in front of a notary public.
-The Notary is responsible for a number of checks including: ensuring the vendor is the legal owner of the property and is entitled to sell the property; ensuring there are no debts or mortgages on the property; ensuring there are no written liens or burdens; ensuring the existence and validity of all legally required licenses and permits.
+The Notary is responsible for a number of checks including: ensuring the vendor is the legal owner of the property and is entitled to sell the property; ensuring there are no debts or mortgages on the property; ensuring there are no written liens or burdens; verify consistency and compliance with current urban planning regulations; ensuring the existence and validity of all legally required licenses and permits.
 Married purchasers or purchasers living in a registered partnership might have to deliver further info concerning their matrimonial property regime.

 The seller and purchaser must personally attend the signing or be represented by someone with an official power of attorney (PoA).
 Prior to signing the final contract, the remaining balance of the purchase price must be paid to the seller.
 Once the notary has countersigned the documents, the final contract is entered into the official land/building registry (“Conservatoria dei Registri Immobiliari”).
 Furthermore, the final contract forms the basis for all tax computations.